Skip to main content

 Option 4b – Four unitary councils

-Option 4b - Four Unitaries
+Option 4a - Four Unitaries

 Four unitary councils consisting of Dartford, Gravesham and Medway in the north; Sevenoaks, Tonbridge and Malling, Maidstone and Tunbridge Wells in the west; Swale, Ashford and Folkestone and Hythe in the middle of Kent and Canterbury, Thanet and Dover in the east.
-Individual councils can also choose to commission and submit business plans for other options too.

 The final decision rests with ministers.